ryedin/site/_help/troubleshooting.md

 Run `convox apps info` to find the load balancer endpoints for your application.

-Run `convox ps` to determine if your application is booting succesfully.
+Run `convox ps` to determine if your application is booting successfully.

 Run `convox logs` to inspect your application logs and cluster events for problems placing your container, starting your app, or registering with the load balancer.